-In many cases, your distribution operation will incur unwanted costs to manage returns of damaged items and deliver replacements to the customers (not to mention the cost of writing-off damaged inventory).
+In many cases, your distribution operation will incur unwanted costs to manage returns of damaged items and deliver replacements to the customers (not to mention the cost of writing off damaged inventory).

-Each of the perfect order metrics provide similar insights into service, cost, and supply chain efficiency/effectiveness, which is why perfect order holds premier position in our top six supply chain KPIs.
+Each of the perfect order metrics provides similar insights into service, cost, and supply chain efficiency/effectiveness, which is why perfect order holds premiere position in our top six supply-chain KPIs.

 2. Fill Rate (Order Fill, Line Fill, Unit Fill)

-While fill rate might be one of the components making up your perfect order KPI, it’s not a bad idea to keep track of order fill and line fill as KPIs in their own rite, especially if in full performance is not trending above 98%.
+While fill rate might be one of the components making up your perfect order KPI, it’s not a bad idea to keep track of order fill and line fill as KPIs in their own right, especially if in full performance is not trending above 98%.